Leon1da/elective_artificial_intelligence_1/README.md

 # Elective in Artificial Intelligence: AI for Visual Perception in HCI & HRI

-This repo contains the code for the project **Absolute Scale Estimation for monocular SfM using beacons**
+This repo contains the code for the project **Beacon-based Scale Estimation for Monocular Structure from Motion in Robotics Systems**